Gerald Walpin

 Gerald Walpin (September 1, 1931 - June 24, 2016) was an American lawyer and author.
 He served as the Inspector General of the Corporation for National and Community Service (CNCS) from January 2007 until June 2009, when he was removed by U.S. President Barack Obama.
+Republicans asserted that Obama removal of Walpin was politically motivated since Walpin was investigating Kevin Johnson whom was a friend and supporter of Obama.

 Personal life

 Walpin was born September 1, 1931, in New York City, and graduated from the City College of New York in 1952.
 He attended Yale Law School, where he was managing editor of the Yale Law Journal, graduating cum laude in 1955.
 Walpin was married, and had three children and six grandchildren.

 Career

 From 1957 to 1960, he served in the United States Air Force Judge Advocate General, with a rank of lieutenant.

 Walpin was an Assistant U.S. Attorney and Chief of Special Prosecutions for the United States Attorney for the Southern District of New York for five years, after which he went on to become a senior partner at the New York-based law firm Rosenman & Colin LLP—and then of counsel at its successor Katten Muchin Rosenman LLP—for a combined total of over 40 years.

 From 2002 to 2004, Walpin was president of the Federal Bar Council, an association of attorneys who practice in the courts within the Second Circuit.
 He received the American Inns of Court Professionalism Award in 2003 for outstanding professionalism as an attorney and for mentoring younger lawyers.